 So - here are the questions we suggest you should ask, and our short answers - and if you'd like more detailed information from us, please don't hesitate to ask.
-We'll be more than happy than expand.
+We'll be more than happy to expand.

 Whose idea was the volunteer project and who runs it?

 This is an easy answer - local people and local people.
-They may be government institutions (such as the schools we work with), community self help groups, local charities and not for profits - and sometimes all of the above together!
+They may be government institutions (such as some of the schools we work with), community self help groups, local charities and not for profits - and sometimes all of the above together!

 None of the projects we work with is conceived or managed by us - each has arisen out of local need and with a real understanding of local context.
-Before we match volunteers to these projects abroad, we work very closely with them to identify their own goals and the volunteer skill share they need to achieve these goals.
-We have a grand name for this: the project's development plan, which we use to guide the volunteer work you would be asked to do.
+Before we match volunteers to these projects abroad, we work very closely with them to identify their own goals and the volunteer skills share they need to achieve these goals.
+We have a grand name for this: the project's support plan, which we use to guide the volunteer work you would be asked to do.

 How will my skills be used effectively?

-Your skills and experience, whether professional or non-professional, will be individually matched to the project's needs as identified in their development plan - as local need changes, so will the volunteer work.
+Your skills and experience, whether professional or non-professional, will be individually matched to the project's needs as identified in their support plan - as local need changes, so will the volunteer work.
 We'll give you general ideas about the sort of work you could be doing almost immediately, but it is only through discussion with you and with the project that we'll agree your final skill share role - usually about 8 weeks before you travel.